SkipidiDev/odin-recipes/README.md

 ## About This Project

-This is my **very first web development project** - a basic recipe website built with HTML.
+This is my **very first web development project**, a basic recipe website built with HTML.
 While it might seem simple, this project represents an important milestone: taking the leap from learning theory to building something real that lives on the web.

 ## Description